Court of Protection

 Who do we help?

-We only offer a financial management service to those who need a ‘social service’ and have no family, or friends willing to take on this responsibility and have made no other arrangements i.e. Power of Attorney, Lasting Power prior to losing their mental capacity.
+We only offer a financial management service to those who need a ‘social service’ and have no family, or friends willing to take on the administration of their financial affairs and property and have made no other arrangements i.e. Power of Attorney, Lasting Power prior to losing their mental capacity.

 Is there a charge for this service?